Anshumansahu87/Sweet-Cake-Shop/README.md

 # 🍰 Sweet Cake Shop

-A complete **online cake ordering web application** built with **Django**.
+A complete **online cake ordering web application** built with **Python and Django**.
 Customers can browse cakes, search/filter products, manage a cart and wishlist, request custom cakes, apply coupons, place orders, pay online using Razorpay, and verify online payments using an email OTP.

 ---